luucamay/CSSforJS04-Flexbox/README.md

 # Sole&Ankle — Module 4 workshop

-In this workshop, our goal is to finish building an e-commerce store!
+In this challenge, our goal is to finish building an e-commerce store!

 The good news is, most of our work is done already.
 We just need to write some additional CSS to construct the layout; things are a bit messy right now!